 Well, for most it came down to freedom and variety.

 Nobody likes being the c**kwaffle who turns up to family occasions with chicken and rice in tupperware or, even worse, skipping the event altogether for fear of ruining their diet.

 By focusing on simply “hitting their numbers”, they lost that fear of being around temptation and it also went quite far in regards to helping them create a better relationship with food.

-No food was inherently “bad”.
-Everything was okay in moderation.
+No food is inherently “bad”.
+Everything is fine in moderation.
 Make it fit.
 What a f**king life.

 - Smith C. F., et al. Flexible vs. Rigid dieting strategies: relationship with adverse behavioral outcomes.
 Appetite.
 (1999)

 - Stewart T. M., et al. Rigid vs. flexible dieting: association with eating disorder symptoms in nonobese women.
 Appetite.
 (2002)